Worldwide allergic rhinitis affects 10% to 30% of the population.

 Tips and Tricks

-Join our personalized pollen alert forecast program and receive daily pollen forecasts delivered straight to your smart phone.
-Get a daily forecast of the allergens you are allergic too in your area and a calendar to input your symptoms and medication.
-The program also provide daily tips and tricks to reduce affects of pollen on your quality of life.
-Get the app through Apple App Store or Google Play.
+Join our personalized pollen alert forecast program and receive daily pollen forecasts delivered straight to your smartphone.
+Get a daily forecast of the allergens in your area and use the calendar to input your symptoms and medication.
+The app also provides daily tips and tricks to reduce effects of pollen on your quality of life.
+Get the app through the Apple App Store or Google Play.

-Remove shoes and coat when you come in the house.
-This will lessen the amount of pollen you track into the house.
+Remove your shoes and coat when entering your home to lessen the amount of pollen you bring indoors.

-Wash your hair before bed.
-Pollen collected in your hair throughout the day will rub off on your pillow.
+Wash your hair before bed, otherwise pollen collected in your hair throughout the day will rub off on your pillow.

-Reduce exposure to pollen by closing your house windows and doors especially on high pollen days.
-Consider doing this in your car as well.
-You might want to put on the recycled air rather than fresh air in your car to ensure pollen particles are not in your car.
+Reduce exposure to pollen by closing the windows and doors in your home, especially on high pollen days.
+Consider doing this in your car as well, and try using recycled air rather than fresh air to ensure that pollen particles do not enter from the outdoors.

 Check our pollen report on the free app or use our premium version to set up your own personalized forecast subscription.
-Check our partner websites Weather Network or reactine.ca to know what the forecast is for pollen levels.
+Check our partner website The Weather Network to know what the forecast is for pollen levels.
 Pollen levels are generally highest in the early morning hours, so it is best to plan your activities in the afternoon or evening if you plan on being outdoors.